LDev-IX/AppInstaller/README.md

 # AppInstaller
-Simple tool that makes your apps easy to install.
+Simple tool that makes your project easy to install.

 # How to use
 [Here](https://github.com/LDev-IX/AppInstaller/tree/main/example) is a quick example of a simple AppInstaller project.